deviodigital/boostbox/README.txt

 2. Install and activate the plugin directly in your admin panel
 3. Pat yourself on the back for a job well done :)

+== Frequently Asked Questions ==

+= Can I use BoostBox without any coding knowledge? =

+Yes, BoostBox is designed to work seamlessly within the WordPress editor, using the familiar block-based interface.
+No coding skills are needed to create beautiful, functional popups.

+= What types of popups can I create with BoostBox? =

+BoostBox allows you to create various types of popups including:

+* Email signups
+* Product showcases
+* Event promotions
+* Lead generation forms
+* Basically, the ideas are only limited to your imagination

+= How can I customize the appearance and behavior of my popups? =

+BoostBox provides a wide range of customization options beyond the actual popup built in the editor, including:

+* Setting max width for the popup
+* Choosing from various animation styles (fade, slide, pop swirl, and more)
+* Configuring popup triggers (on page load, scroll, or timer)
+* Targeting specific pages, posts, or custom post types
+* Customizing the look and placement of the close button

+= Is BoostBox compatible with other WordPress themes and plugins? =

+Yes, BoostBox is designed to be compatible with most WordPress themes and plugins.
+It integrates directly with the core WordPress editor, so it should work smoothly across most environments.

 == Screenshots ==

 1. Example popup display using a simple pattern